 The principal idea with which Aristotle begins is that there are differences of opinion about what is best for human beings, and that to profit from ethical inquiry we must resolve this disagreement.
 He insists that ethics is not a theoretical discipline: we are asking what the good for human beings is not simply because we want to have knowledge, but because we will be better able to achieve our good if we develop a fuller understanding of what it is to flourish.
 In raising this question—what is the good?—Aristotle is not looking for a list of items that are good.
 He assumes that such a list can be compiled rather easily; most would agree, for example, that it is good to have friends, to experience pleasure, to be healthy, to be honored, and to have such virtues as courage at least to some degree.
 The difficult and controversial question arises when we ask whether certain of these goods are more desirable than others.
 Aristotle's search for the good is a search for the highest good, and he assumes that the highest good, whatever it turns out to be, has three characteristics: it is desirable for itself, it is not desirable for the sake of some other good, and all other goods are desirable for its sake.

 Aristotle thinks everyone will agree that the terms “eudaimonia” (“happiness”) and “eu zên” (“living well”) designate such an end.
 The Greek term “eudaimon” is composed of two parts: “eu” means “well” and “daimon” means “divinity” or “spirit.”
 To be eudaimon is therefore to be living in a way that is well-favored by a god.
-But Aristotle never calls attention to this etymology, and it seems to have little influence on his thinking.
+But Aristotle never calls attention to this etymology in his ethical writings, and it seems to have little influence on his thinking.
 He regards “eudaimon” as a mere substitute for eu zên (“living well”).
 These terms play an evaluative role, and are not simply descriptions of someone's state of mind.

 No one tries to live well for the sake of some further goal; rather, being eudaimon is the highest end, and all subordinate goals—health, wealth, and other such resources—are sought because they promote well-being, not because they are what well-being consists in.
 But unless we can determine which good or goods happiness consists in, it is of little use to acknowledge that it is the highest end.
 To resolve this issue, Aristotle asks what the ergon (“function,” “task,” “work”) of a human being is, and argues that it consists in activity of the rational part of the soul in accordance with virtue (1097b22–1098a20).
 One important component of this argument is expressed in terms of distinctions he makes in his psychological and biological works.
 The soul is analyzed into a connected series of capacities: the nutritive soul is responsible for growth and reproduction, the locomotive soul for motion, the perceptive soul for perception, and so on.
 The biological fact Aristotle makes use of is that human beings are the only species that has not only these lower capacities but a rational soul as well.
 The good of a human being must have something to do with being human; and what sets humanity off from other species, giving us the potential to live a better life, is our capacity to guide ourselves by using reason.
 If we use reason well, we live well as human beings; or, to be more precise, using reason well over the course of a full life is what happiness consists in.
 Doing anything well requires virtue or excellence, and therefore living well consists in activities caused by the rational soul in accordance with virtue or excellence.